openstenoproject/plover-flake/readme.md

 This is an experimental flake which packages plover for nix, along with support for plugins from the plugins registry.

+> [!NOTE]
+> This flake recently upgraded plover to switch from QT5 to QT6, which broke many GUI plugins.
+If you wish to keep using the old version of plover, switch to an older version of this flake by changing the input URL to `github:openstenoproject/plover-flake/6807afead2fb9e402dddb038d45b38e6226e94d1`.
+The documentation for the old version can be found [here](https://github.com/openstenoproject/plover-flake/tree/6807afead2fb9e402dddb038d45b38e6226e94d1).

 ## Usage

-Add this flake to your flake inputs, e.g. `inputs.plover-flake.url = "github:dnaq/plover-flake";`
+Add this flake to your flake inputs, e.g. `inputs.plover-flake.url = "github:openstenoproject/plover-flake";`

 Then a plover derivation containing the plugins you want can be built with